JosephParish/Coding-Projects/README.md

 Semester 1:

-  1. Dissertation "An AI Tool for Explainable AI" - Create a tool to help specialists/scientists uses Machine learning without prior knowledge with AI assistance (for data preparation, ML pipline selection and usage)
+  1. Dissertation "An AI Tool for Explainable AI" (AI, ML) - Create a tool to help specialists/scientists uses Machine learning without prior knowledge with AI assistance (for data preparation, ML pipline selection and usage).

 Semester 2: